 Nonetheless, his book supplies a valuable lesson for small-d democrats: Electoral competitiveness is not the proper measure of democracy.
 Participants in the modern debate over gerrymandering often take the value of competitiveness for granted, but Brunell shows that competitive elections can be bad for democracy in a winner-take-all system.
 He even suggests — however briefly — that a system of proportional representation through multiple-member districts could be a more democratic one.

-Brunell’s inexperience, more than a latent intention to fix the shackles of permanency on an unwitting public so as to pave the gilded way for Emperor Donaldus, is reason to look closely at the appointment.
-But it also makes him a conventional Trump pick, in the mold of Rex Tillerson, Rick Perry, Scott Pruitt, and more: an outsider, appointed to make an agency more efficient, not to subvert its mission.
-Liberal eschatologists who think Thomas Brunell’s prospective appointment will bring about the end of the republic fail to make the distinction between inexperience and malice.
+Brunell’s inexperience is reason to look closely at the appointment.
+But it also makes him a conventional Trump pick, in the mold of Rex Tillerson, Rick Perry, Scott Pruitt, and more.
+Those who think Thomas Brunell’s prospective appointment will bring about the end of the republic fail to make the distinction between inexperience and malice.
 During the election, Trump would cry “rigged” when something didn’t go his way.
 Now that he’s president, it’s their turn.